-"The book reflects the essence of UNICEF's mission – and the fact that we are working every day to cut the number of preventable child deaths from 18,000 each day to zero," says Stern.
+"The book reflects the essence of UNICEF's mission and the fact that we are working every day to cut the number of preventable child deaths to zero," says Stern.
 "I hope that by telling the stories of the remarkable mothers and children I've met in my travels, I can inspire others to support this important work."

-Stern tells of mothers coming together to effect change, of local communities with valuable perspectives of their own, and of children who continue to sustain their dreams and hopes even in the most dire of situations.
-Throughout, Stern traces her emerging global consciousness—and describes how these stories can positively impact our own children.
+Stern tells of mothers coming together to make change, of local communities with valuable perspectives of their own, and of children who continue to sustain their dreams and hopes even in the most dire situations.
+Throughout, Stern traces her emerging global consciousness and describes how these stories can positively impact our own children.

 — Timothy P. Shriver, PhD; Chairman and CEO, Special Olympics Inc.

 "Caryl Stern is an inspiration for anyone contemplating a life of service.
-I have had the good fortune of knowing Caryl since she arrived at the U.S. Fund for UNICEF in 2006, like a fireball of energy, with a passionate commitment not only to making a difference in the lives of the world's most vulnerable women and children – but with a desire to listen and learn from them directly.
+I have had the good fortune of knowing Caryl since she arrived at the UNICEF USA in 2006, like a fireball of energy, with a passionate commitment not only to making a difference in the lives of the world's most vulnerable women and children—but with a desire to listen and learn from them directly.
 Throughout her travels, whether to war zones, the sites of humanitarian or natural disasters, or to distant places where UNICEF has been working away for the long haul, she has always taken the time to talk to children, families and communities, to understand their lives and the issues they face, and their hopes and dreams.
-Caryl has artfully distilled their extraordinary stories along with her own unique experiences into her wonderful new book, I Believe in ZERO: Learning From The World's Children – a book which should be mandatory reading for anyone interested in making sure that every child has the chance to grow, thrive and reach their potential – and indeed, in changing the world!"
+Caryl has artfully distilled their extraordinary stories along with her own unique experiences into her wonderful new book, I Believe in ZERO: Learning From The World's Children—a book which should be mandatory reading for anyone interested in making sure that every child has the chance to grow, thrive and reach their potential—and indeed, in changing the world!"

 — Lucy Liu, UNICEF Ambassador